-Incinerator sales decreased 14% versus the same period of 2016.
-Questor continues to see softer demand for the purchase of incinerators as a result of constraints on capital spending in the North American oil and gas sector due to depressed oil and gas prices.
+The Company expects demand for the purchase of incinerators will vary from period to period due to constraints on capital spending in the North American oil and gas sector as oil and gas prices remain low.

 Service

 Incinerators service revenue increased during the first quarter of 2017 versus the same period of 2016 due to increased rental activity.